TomPadmanathan/takeaway-website/README.md

 # Takeaway Website (Work in Progress)

 This repository contains a work-in-progress takeaway website built using TypeScript, Next.js, MySQL Tailwind CSS.
-This web application is designed to provide users with a simple way to place orders from restuants.
+This web application is designed to provide users with a simple way to place orders from a restuant.

-## View the Hosted Website
+## View a Live Build

 You can explore the current version of this project by visiting the following link, which is hosted on Vercel: